reykjavikcity/webtools/README.md

 ### React-Router Tools

-See [README-rr.md](./README-rr.md) for helpers and components specifically designed for use in Remix.run projects.
+See [README-rr.md](./README-rr.md) for helpers and components specifically designed for use in React-router projects.

 (NOTE: If you're still using [Remix.run](https://remix.run) you can install version `"^0.1.22"` of this package.)